 The Spirit of the Antichrist corrupted the Truth

-Satan’s first corruption of the truth, through the Beast, the Bishop of Rome, was the “Modalism” doctrine, which John called “the Spirit of the Antichrist.”
-This Bishop of Rome, whom Tertullian called “Praxeas,” propagated Modalism in Rome from 190 to 200 A.D.
+Satan’s first corruption of the truth, through the Beast, the bishop of Rome, was the “Modalism” doctrine, which John called “the Spirit of the Antichrist.”
+This bishop of Rome, whom Tertullian called “Praxeas,” propagated Modalism in Rome from 190 to 200.
 We will discuss this in detail in Chapter 29 (The Spirit of the Antichrist).

 It was actually the concept of worship that confused the Gentiles, as we will discuss in Chapter 34 (We Know what We Worship).
 The Gentiles thought they could worship Christ only if He was God.

 The desire to worship Christ as God led to the greatest deception of the Beast, the Trinity doctrine.
 The Beast would cause men to make an image to worship (Chapter 30).
 John told us this would happen, when one of the Beast’s heads “was crushed,” and the Beast “was wounded by the sword and lived” (Revelation 13:3, 14).
 This referred to the fall of the Roman Empire, which began with the Gothic War of 376–382.
 The Trinity doctrine was established in 381 and would be enforced by the sword for the next 1100 years, “even causing as many as would not worship the image to be killed” (Revelation 13:15).